Introduction

 The next few lines are minor preferences, but pretty self-explanatory.
 I don’t have Vim make backup for swapfiles by default, but when it does, I set the directory hierarchy to use for creating those files.

-syntax on" Enable syntax highlightingfiletype on" Enable filetype detectionfiletype indent on " Enable filetype-specific indentingfiletype plugin on " Enable filetype-specific plugins
+" Enable syntax highlightingfiletype on" Enable filetype detectionfiletype indent on " Enable filetype-specific indentingfiletype plugin on " Enable filetype-specific plugins

 As a developer, I prefer to have syntax highlighting and I turn it on.
 I also turn on file type detection and file type specific indentation rules and plugin loading.